welcoMattic/LLPhant/src/Evaluation/README.md

 computing metrics such as step-level ROUGE overlap, accumulated divergence, and error propagation.
 This lets you quantify whether an LLM is merely reaching the right conclusion or genuinely reasoning in the desired way—ideal for debugging, fine-tuning, and safety audits where process integrity matters as much as the end result.

+### Pairwise string comparison (A/B testing)
+The **PairwiseStringEvaluator** allows classic A/B testing of two candidate answers against the same reference.
+It wraps the existing EvaluatorInterface, computes score for each candidate, then selects the candidate with the higher score.

+### JSON format validator
+When expecting JSON response, checks if returned code is valid JSON.

+### Avoid fallback messages
+Checks response for unexpected fallback messages like "Sorry, but I can't help you with this problem".

 ## 💻 Usage